VoIP Resources VoIP Solutions VoIP Troubleshooting Tips

 Bandwidth

-There are many free VoIP tests available on the web that run in your browser window.
+There are many free VoIP tests available on the Web that run in your browser window.
 Some of these tests require Flash or Java to run.
-Make sure you have the latest browser version you can run a test without any problems.
+Always make sure your Web browser of choice is updated to the latest version so you can run any test without problems.

-For better results, run the VoIP test when your office is the busiest, during peak Internet hours.
-This will give you a more accurate assessment of how much bandwidth you actually have to spare for VoIP.
-If your VoIP connection is not prepared for peak usage, expect call degradation at the busiest times.
+For better results, run the VoIP speed test when your office is the busiest.
+Try it during peak hours, when everyone is on the internet, since that’ll give you a more accurate assessment of how much bandwidth you have to spare for VoIP.
+If your VoIP connection is not doing well during peak usage, expect some call degradation.

 Understanding your VoIP test results

-We recommend less than 10 milliseconds for jitter, less than 150 milliseconds for latency, and 100 kbps of both upload and download bandwidth for each employee in your office.
+We recommend less than 10 milliseconds for jitter, less than 150 milliseconds for ping (latency), and 100 kbps of both upload and download bandwidth for each employee in your office.

 Here are some handy conversions: